SS France (1910): 1910s

 Despite her successes, the new France was not without problems; she suffered from disturbing vibrations, and had a marked tendency to roll, even when the seas were flat calm.
-She was withdrawn from service after just a handful of crossings to have these two serious issues addressed.
+She was withdrawn from service after just a few crossings to have these two serious issues addressed.
 She was sent to the Harland & Wolff Shipyard in Northern Ireland, where longer and wider bilge keels were fitted to her hull to reduce rolling and new propellers were fitted to reduce vibrations, making her not only more comfortable to travel aboard, but faster as well.